 9) Share, Access, and Print via the Cloud

 Cloud-based file sharing simplifies the printing process and provides remote access.
 Quickly access and print your documents and images from your applications and cloud repositories.
 You'll have the ability to work on the go by being able to print, share and automate print jobs from anywhere, anytime.

 10) Multiple Software and Workflow Solutions are Included

 A suite of software and workflow solutions can enhance printer performance for Accounting, Hot Folder and Preview, just to name a few.

 The experts at Loffler are happy to help determine the best type of large format printer/scanner for your organization.
 Start with a right-size assessment to determine what large format printer fits your needs.
 The productivity gains can be immense from buying a new state-of-the-art device.
 Talk to a Loffler large format expert today for help choosing the perfect fit for your organization.

-David Gifford is the Wide Format Specialist at Loffler Companies and puts his 21 years of diverse experience in the document imaging industry to work for Loffler’s customers.
-He works with a wide variety of business types and non-profit groups specifically about their large format printing, scanning and archival needs.
+David Gifford is the Wide Format Specialist at Loffler Companies and puts his 20+ years of diverse experience in the document imaging industry to work for Loffler’s customers.
+He works with a wide variety of business types and non-profit groups, focusing on their large format printing, scanning and archival needs.